vega/vega/docs/docs/transforms/sequence.md

 permalink: /docs/transforms/sequence/index.html
 ---

-The **sequence** transform generates a data stream containing a seqence of numeric values.
+The **sequence** transform generates a data stream containing a sequence of numeric values.
 See also the [sequence expression function](../../expressions/#sequence).

 ## Transform Parameters